Students participating in the regional ecology course at Rio Mora Wildlife Refuge and Conservation Area in Northern, New Mexico

 AIP AT A GLANCE

 Through the unique and experiential Advanced Inquiry Program, you can earn a Master of Arts in Teaching, or MAT, in the Biological Sciences (for licensed K–12 teachers) or a Master of Arts in biology (for non-licensed educators or other professionals) from Miami University.
 All AIP courses are delivered online and are taught by a Miami University instructor.
-Two-thirds of AIP courses also include up to five days (or equivalent) per course of experiential learning on the grounds of a Master Institution such as Denver Zoo.
+Two-thirds of AIP courses also include up to five days (or equivalent) per course of experiential learning on the grounds of a AIP site such as Denver Zoo.

 Becoming a Catalyst for Change

 The core goal of this program is become a driver for environmental and social change in your community, whatever this means to you—whether it’s your immediate neighborhood, school district, workplace, zoo, nature center, city, faith family, or your own interpretation.
 We encourage critical thinking and inquiry-based learning as tools for creating strategies for change.
 AIP courses focus on environmental and social topics and devising strategies for communicating with your community on these topics and issues.

 In this program, students drive their own master’s experience through projects and opportunities they design, so your area of focus will ultimately depend upon your own personal goals.
 In general, you can expect to develop content knowledge and skills in the realms of biodiversity threats and conservation, evolution, social science, community engagement, inquiry-based education, science writing and publishing, and conservation leadership—among others.

 Through the development and exposure of these tools, you will create a framework for bringing social and ecological change to your community.
 Even better: the entire program is designed to accommodate...well, LIFE!
 It's intentionally affordable and flexible, so you can successfully balance both tuition and coursework with other responsibilities.